-UNCDF jointly implemented the Pacific Financial Inclusion Programme (PFIP) with UN Development Programme.
-The overall objective of the Programme was to increase the number of low-income customers who adopted formal financial services.
-PFIP covered Vanuatu, Fiji, Papua New Guinea, Solomon Islands, Samoa and Tonga.
-The Programme aimed to link one million Pacific Islanders to the formal financial sector by supporting financial service providers to innovate with products and services for mass market customers, supporting governments to create an enabling policy environment for financial innovation, and empowering consumers.
+The Pacific Financial Inclusion Programme (PFIP), which concluded in 2020, linked Pacific Islanders including Ni-Vanuatu to the formal financial sector by supporting financial service providers to innovate with products and services for mass market customers, supporting governments to create an enabling policy environment for financial innovation, and empowering consumers.

 Today, building on the successes of PFIP and with a focus on leveraging digital technologies and innovation, UNCDF is spearheading several impactful initiatives such as the Pacific Insurance and Climate Adaptation Programme (PICAP), the Pacific Digital Economy Programme (PDEP), and the Digital Finance for Resilience Programme (DFS4Resilience).